-- Follow the notes on the mock election slide of the Year 5-6 PowerPoint. - Choose 4 students to act as candidates.
-They only need to read the 'candidate prompt cards' out loud. - Reiterate final voting instructions. - Hand out ballot papers slowly so there is no crowding in the voting area (it's best to set up an area where students can vote privately).
-Have the ballot box (or equivalent) on the other side of the room to help clear out students from the voting area. - Students will likely ask, "do I fold it?" regarding their ballot papers.
+- Follow the notes on the mock election slide of the Year 8-10 PowerPoint. - Choose 4 students to act as candidates.
+They only need to read the 'candidate prompt cards' out loud (but can elaborate if you wish). - Reiterate final voting instructions. - Have an area in classroom set up where students can vote individually, and privately.
+You don't have to have voting screens.
+Provide pens or pencils to vote with.
+Students to go to voting area to vote.
+Hand out ballot papers slowly so there's no crowding in the voting area. - Students will likely ask, "do I fold it?" regarding their ballot papers.
 It's up to them, it's not required but may help to keep their vote a secret.
-But one fold is enough! - Ballot papers to go in the ballot box.
+But one fold is enough! - Ballot papers to go in a 'ballot box', this can be anything to collect the votes in.
+Preferably something that has a lid that you can put a hole in like a real ballot box.